fpersson/bashmoviemaker/README.md

+Archived and not tested for a loooooooong time.

 mkmovie.sh

 Desc: A simple bashscript for merging a series of jpg-images to a mpg-movie with ImageMagick a ffmpg.
 The script was original writen in 2008 and published on my blog (http://perra.wordpress.com/2008/02/10/bash-trix/)